jmoudrik/jmoudrik.github.io/_posts/2016-01-15-convolutional_neural_net_for_Go_strength_prediction.markdown

     plane[12] = history_played_before == 4
 {% endhighlight %}

-This is almost the source code in the tool (below).
+This is almost the source code in a tool I made (below).
-Basically the right sides are numpy arrays with some simple domain knowledge (for instance, planes 9 to 12 show list last 4 moves).
+Basically the right sides are numpy arrays with some simple domain knowledge (for instance, planes 9 to 12 list the last 4 moves).
 The planes are basically a simple extension of the [Clark, Storkey 2014][clark2014] paper with the history moves and were proposed by [Detlef Schmicker](http://computer-go.org/pipermail/computer-go/2015-December/008324.html).